 - Education: Universal broadband connectivity leads to greater access to educational choices and increases educational opportunities for students and their families, while also promoting enhanced collaboration between educational institutions and private-sector businesses to create career pathways for individuals.
-Through focusing on digital literacy and skills, computer science and coding education, and digital safety training, non-deployment initiatives for education can ensure the full benefits of broadband adoption are maximized for the state's next generation - Small business: From payroll to e-commerce and all business processes in between, companies today increasing rely on technology that requires significant broadband access, and this reliance will only further solidify in the future.
+Through focusing on digital literacy and skills, computer science and coding education, and digital safety training, non-deployment initiatives for education can ensure the full benefits of broadband adoption are maximized for the state's next generation. - Small business: From payroll to e-commerce and all business processes in between, companies today increasing rely on technology that requires significant broadband access, and this reliance will only further solidify in the future.
 Emerging trends in telecommuting strategies, remote technology platforms, and retraining workers into more high-tech positions have stabilized and even advanced career opportunities once unattainable to the average worker.
-Broadband infrastructure deployment and adoption will enable small businesses to grow and entrepreneurial spirit to flourish - Healthcare: The significant shift in healthcare from a fee-for-service to a value-based model has given rise to telehealth services.
+Broadband infrastructure deployment and adoption will enable small businesses to grow and entrepreneurial spirit to flourish. - Healthcare: The significant shift in healthcare from a fee-for-service to a value-based model has given rise to telehealth services.
 Telehealth is the virtual delivery of healthcare services through an internet connection.
 The range of services includes remote patient monitoring, educational sessions, access to electronic medical records, and the opportunity to connect with medical professionals and specialists when acute health concerns arise.
 Telehealth fosters patient-provider connections and offers economic efficiencies in rural areas with limited healthcare options.
-Expanding broadband access to unserved and underserved areas of the state will provide the core infrastructure necessary to enable the full suite of telehealth options to positively impact the state's covered populations - Agriculture: Agriculture employs one in every seven Arkansans and could benefit significantly from digital farming tools, presenting a strong opportunity to improve the lives of Arkansans.
-(Rachel Dotson.
-(2023).
-State of Success: Arkansas.
-National Institute of Food and Agriculture, United States Department of Agriculture (USDA). https://www.nifa.usda.gov/about-nifa/blogs/state-success- arkansas.)
-Agriculture is Arkansas' largest industry, contributing around \$16 billion annually to the state's economy.
-The state's diverse landscape and climate enables the production of a wide variety of agricultural products.
+Expanding broadband access to unserved and underserved areas of the state will provide the core infrastructure necessary to enable the full suite of telehealth options to positively impact the state's covered populations.

+Agriculture: Agriculture employs one in every seven Arkansans and could benefit significantly from digital farming tools, presenting a strong opportunity to improve the lives of Arkansans.17 Agriculture is Arkansas' largest industry, contributing around \$16 billion annually to the state's economy.
+18 The state's diverse landscape and climate enables the production of a wide variety of agricultural products.
 Arkansas is a major exporter of rice, soybeans, cotton, poultry, and feed grains.
-There are over 49,000 farms statewide and 97% are family owned.20 The state's land resources consist of 14.5 million acres of workable farmland.
-(Farm Bureau Arkansas.
-(2023).
-Retrieved from https://www.arfb.com/pages/education/ag-facts/) Arkansas farmers and ranchers are faced with rising challenges in competitive pricing, weather, operating costs, and limited infrastructure, while needing to produce more to feed a growing global population.
+There are over 49,000 farms statewide and 97% are family owned.
+18 The state's land resources consist of 14.5 million acres of workable farmland.
+18 Arkansas farmers and ranchers are faced with rising challenges in competitive pricing, weather, operating costs, and limited infrastructure, while needing to produce more to feed a growing global population.
 The agriculture industry is also undergoing a technological revolution, providing farmers and ranchers greater abilities to maximize land use, increase crop yields, individually manage herd health, adopt more sustainable practices, and lower operational costs.
 Full access and utilization of current (and future) technologies are constrained due to limited or no broadband connectivity in much of rural Arkansas.
 Nationally, 82% of farms reported having access to the internet, while in Arkansas, 76% of farms reported having access to the internet.
-Only 23% of farms in Arkansas have reported using precision agriculture practices to manage crops or livestock.
-(USDA.
-(2021).
-Farm Computer Usage and Ownership.
-National Agricultural Statistics Service, USDA, downloads, usda.library.cornell.edu/usdaesmis/files/h128nd689/j0990b03m/bk129904d/fmpc0821.pdf.)
-Workforce and digital safety are two additional key non-deployment initiatives of the state, and they will be pursued through state-led activities discussed in detail in Section 2.6.1
+Only 23% of farms in Arkansas have reported using precision agriculture practices to manage crops or livestock.19

+Workforce and digital safety are two additional key non-deployment initiatives of the state, and they will be pursued through state-led activities discussed in detail in Section 2.6.1.